Police detained an 18-year-old Japanese male and a youth of Romanian nationality on theft and murder charges.

 “Kichijoji has major department stores lined up near the station that are surrounded by trendy boutiques and eateries,” says a reporter for a nationwide paper.
 “Its transportation infrastructure is also good as one can easily reach Shibuya and Shinjuku.
 Youngsters frequent the area because it is considered fashionable and trendy.”

 Superficial impressions can be deceiving, says the magazine.

 “Adult-entertainment businesses have been in place for a long time,” says a writer at a sports newspaper who covers the fuzoku trade, which is the commercial sex industry.
 “Men on a budget head to ‘pink’ salons for their oral sex services at extremely affordable prices.
-A long cue will form in the mornings in front of some of these establishments, whose staff members are comprised of cute college girls.”
+A long queue will form in the mornings in front of some of these establishments, whose staff members are comprised of cute college girls.”